nerc-project/nerc-docs/docs/migration-moc-to-nerc/Step3.md

 ## Backup and Move Volume Data from MOC to NERC

 1. SSH into the VM created at the top of this page.
-For steps for how to do this please see instructions [here][VMCon].
+For steps on how to do this please see instructions [here][VMCon].

 [VMCon]: https://nerc-project.github.io/nerc-docs/openstack/create-and-connect-to-the-VM/ssh-to-cloud-VM/